Gacyclidine

 Gacyclidine (GK-11, OTO-313) is a psychoactive drug which acts as a dissociative via functioning as a non-competitive NMDA receptor antagonist.
 It is closely related to phencyclidine (PCP), and specifically, is a derivative of tenocyclidine (TCP).
+Gacyclidine exhibits neuroprotective effects similar to those of other NMDA receptor antagonists, with the advantage of being substantially less neurotoxic maybe due to its interaction with "non-NMDA" binding sites.

 History

-Gacyclidine is a psychoactive drug that was used for helping with body trauma in humans.
-While seeing most tests on animals, it was never used commercially to the degree as other painkillers or psychoactive drugs.
+Gacyclidine is a psychoactive drug that was tested for helping with nerve damage caused by organophosphorus nerve agents in humans, with little to no reported abuse statistics.
 While gacyclidine has been used in numerous tests dating back to 2012, these tests did not provide fruitful results that would push the future of the drug into a different direction.

 Chemistry

 The 1,2-addition of 2-methylcyclohexanone (I) with 2-thienyl lithium (II) or 2-thienyl magnesium bromide (III) gives cyclohexanol (IV) as a diastereomeric mixture, which was treated with sodium azide (NaN_{3}) in trichloroacetic acid to yield the azide (V).
 The reduction of (V) with lithium aluminium hydride (LiAlH_{4}) or Raney nickel in isopropanol affords the corresponding amine (VI), preferentially with the cis-configuration.
 Finally, this compound is dialkylated with 1,5-dibromopentane (VII) by means of potassium carbonate (K_{2}CO_{3}) in acetonitrile to provide the target compound as a diastereomeric mixture.